 To receive a baccalaureate degree from NDSU, students must complete all of the requirements listed in this section as well as those specified for the particular degree program by a college within the university.
 Students are responsible for reviewing and understanding the requirements of their degree program.
 As such, students should consult the curriculum guide or contact the academic department for further information on degree requirements.
 Degree candidates must satisfactorily complete one of the degree curricula offered at NDSU in accordance with the requirements listed below.

 Degree and Graduation Requirements

-Students must satisfactorily complete two sets of requirements: a) university-wide requirements and b) college- or department-level requirements, which include curricular requirements for completing majors and minors.
+Students must satisfactorily complete two sets of requirements: a) university-wide requirements including general education and b) college- or department-level requirements, which include requirements for completing majors and minors.
 Official college- and department-level requirements for majors and minors are available in the curriculum section of this bulletin and in curriculum guides available online.
 Minimum degree/graduation requirements are as follows:

 - Academic major requirements: Satisfactory completion of all requirements of the curriculum in which one is enrolled.
 Requirements for some academic majors exceed this minimum.

 - Because curricula are subject to change, intended degrees and majors, as well as second majors and minors, must be declared to be official.
 This may be done at the point of admission or readmission to the University or by submission of a Major Change form to the Office of Registration and Records.